 Mr M Greenfield – Director of Music

 Matthew joined St Catherine’s in 2006.
 He is a graduate of the University of Oxford where, amongst other things, he was Assistant Director of the Chapel Choir at Oriel College and a member of a barbershop quartet.
-Alongside his various roles at St Catherine’s, which include Sixth Form Tutor, timetabler and Physics teacher, Matthew is also Director of Music at the church of Ss Peter & Paul in Godalming.
+Alongside his various roles at St Catherine’s, which include Sixth Form Tutor and Timetabler, Matthew is also Director of Music at the church of Ss Peter & Paul in Godalming.
 He is semi-active as a composer, arranger, conductor and accompanist, and has directed choirs on tour in a number of cathedrals around the country including Chichester, Canterbury and St Paul’s.
-Matthew Greenfield

 Mrs D Burt – Head of Woodwind and Brass